lmcnulty4/d3dragSelector/README.md

 var dragSelect = d3dragSelect().rectangleClass("selector").selectedClass("selected");
 ```

-Once you have set up your instance, apply it to a d3.js selection using .call, like so:
+Once you have set up your instance, apply it to a d3.js selection using .call and the "selector" method, like so:

 ```js
 var svg = d3.select("svg");